software-mansion/starknet-jvm/lib/starknet-jvm.md

         // Create an account interface
         Felt privateKey = Felt.fromHex("0x123");

+        // You can also generate a random private key Felt randomPrivateKey = StarknetCurve.generatePrivateKey();

         Felt publicKey = StarknetCurve.getPublicKey(privateKey);

         // Use the class hash of the desired account contract (i.e. the class hash of OpenZeppelin account contract)